 Longarm machines are made up of an industrial strength sewing head of 19-30 inches, a 10 to 14-foot frame, a table on which to lay out the large material, and rollers which hold the fabric layers and batting.
 These are massive machines and should not be used for simple sewing projects.
 Rather, they are better for heavy, even industrial use, and are meant for users who are looking for seriously fast results.
 Longarm sewing machines can be an overwhelming field to navigate, especially for teens at the beginning of their sewing careers.
 I have found the best longarm sewing machines for teens to alleviate some of the stress of the search.
 Keep reading to see my selections.

 I scoured the internet for the qualities of each of these longarm sewing machines, and then I assessed what other users had to say about their experience with them.
-I considered the price of the machine along with its performance and the satisfaction of those who purchased it.
-I then assigned a rating out of 5 stars for each of the longarms I researched, to give you an idea of how the price matches the quality of the machine.
+I considered the budget of the machine along with its performance and the satisfaction of those who purchased it.

 1. Juki TL-2010Q

-This model has a five-star rating on both Amazon and Sewing Machines Plus.
-It was also one of the least expensive longarm models, even though Juki is a well-known sewing company with quality products.
+This model is one of the least expensive longarm models, even though Juki is a well-known sewing company with quality products.
 The TL-2010Q is considered a semi-professional machine, meaning it can easily be used in the home with or without the table but will give professional quality results.
 The machine is made of aluminum die-casting, ensuring it is durable and strong, capable of handling all industrial-sized projects.

 This longarm sewing machine comes with a quilting frame, a SureStitch regulator, pattern templates, 100 needles, 20 bobbins, an extension table as mentioned before, and QuiltCAD Pattern Design software.
 This software allows the user to print pantographs, blocks, and borders of any size you wish from your home computer.
 All the features are customizable, to ensure user satisfaction.